ipsss/accounting-system/readme.md

 **Instructions**

-Fisrt, input "Delete Income" for income or "Delete Expenses" for expense.
+Fisrt, input "Delete Income" for income or "Delete Expense" for expense.
 Records will be displayed on the screen for your reference.
 Then, input the data of the records according to the instructions dispalyed on screen.